ConnorMac/simplechain/README.md

 # simplechain
-A simple blockchain implementation in python
+A simple blockchain implementation in python.

+A work in progress.